Second Career Ontario Fund

 Title

 Attention, jobseekers!
-Have you lost your job due to the COVID-19 pandemic and are currently unemployed or working temporary jobs to stay afloat?
+Are you currently unemployed or working temporary jobs to stay afloat?
 We’ve got news for you!

 The Better Jobs Ontario Program (Second Career) will now provide financial assistance to more Ontarians, extending their support to people other than those laid off during the pandemic.
 As per the latest updates, the program will now provide assistance to newcomers, gig workers, youth unemployed for over six months, and the self-employed, among others.